-- I. When a vacancy occurs in a job classification or when a new job classification is created, the Department Manager (manager) will prepare a recruitment plan and consult with the General Manager about filling the vacancy. - II.
-After the recruitment plan is approved, the General Manager or designee will contact the Agency's recruiting firm to request a proposal to perform the recruitment and administer the recruitment process.
+- I. When a vacancy occurs in a job classification or when a new job classification is created, the Department Manager (manager) will prepare a recruitment plan and consult with the General Manager (GM) about filling the vacancy.
+The recruitment plan must contain the recruitment process details such as tasks, schedules, outside interview panel members, and other pertinent information. - II.
+After the recruitment plan is approved, the GM or designee will contact the Agency's recruiting firm to request a proposal to perform the recruitment and administer the recruitment process.
 The proposal must include a scope of work detailing the recruitment tasks, schedule, and fees. - III.
 The manager will prepare a purchase order to the recruiting firm for the recruitment fee, referencing the approved proposal. - IV.
-After the first interviews, the Administrative Specialist will engage Justifacts to perform the background checks on selected applicants. - V. Once a top candidate is identified by the manager and it is approved by the General Manager, the following steps will be performed. - A. The AS will prepare a letter of conditional offer of employment for signature by the General Manager. - B. The manager will discuss the terms of the conditional offer with the candidate and notify them that the AA will be scheduling an appointment for functional capacity evaluation and a pre-employment physical, with testing for illegal substances, and Justifacts will be conducting a criminal background check.
+Once a candidate is selected based on the interview performance, the hiring manager will contact the candidate to verbally offer them the position. - V. When the candidate accepts the position, the Administrative Specialist (AS) will engage Justifacts to perform the standard background check (non-criminal). - VI.
+If the initial background check is passed, the following steps will be performed. - A. The AS will prepare conditional offer of employment letter for signature by the General Manager.
+File location: S:\Dept Human Resources\Conditional Offer Letters\Conditional Offer Letter Template - B. The manager will discuss the terms of the conditional offer with the candidate and notify them that the AS will be scheduling an appointment for a functional capacity evaluation and a pre-employment physical, with testing for illegal substances, and Justifacts will be conducting a criminal background check.

-If during the course of this discussion, the candidate requests accommodation for the evaluation or discloses other information pertaining to possible workplace accommodations, the manager will not proceed to the next step without guidance from the General Manager.
+If during the course of this discussion, the candidate requests accommodation for the evaluation or discloses other information pertaining to possible workplace accommodations, the manager will not proceed to the next step without guidance from the GM.